ikecodes/crust_task_manager/README.md

 yarn ios
 ```

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.
+You can type in any username and password to login